carlosug/rse-training-collection/courses.md

 ---

-## 4. eScience Center - Good practices in Research software development
+## 5. eScience Center - Good practices in Research software development

 ### Goal:
-> Researchers learn good software practices and skills to  facilitate open and reproducible research, focus on methods to build, modular, reusable, maintainable, sustainable, reproducible, testable, and robust software
+> Researchers learn good software practices and skills to  facilitate open and reproducible research, focus on methods to build, modular, reusable, maintainable, sustainable, reproducible, testable, and robust software. [(Materials)](https://github.com/esciencecenter-digital-skills/good-practices-in-research-software-development/tree/main)

 ### Prerequisites:
 Little knowledge on command-line interface with Unix Shell.
 It is required to know how to navigate, create, edit, visualise and append command output to a file via Unix Shell.
 Software carpentry 2 and 3 content is desired.